sixertoy/brackets-gitbranch/README.md

-Brackets Language switcher extension
+Brackets Github Infos
 =========================

-Brackets extension to switch the syntax language of a file.
+Show project's git branches name in title bar

 This is an alpha version

-###Features
-- Languages menu (sorted alphabetically)

-###Roadmap
-- Allow to select dinamically added codemirror language (not present at languages.json)
-- [Idea] Group by first letter like notepad

 Feel free to collaborate in this project.

 If you find any bug please submit an issue.

-p4bl1t0 (Pablo Botta) - MIT License 2014
+malas34 (Matthieu Lassalvy) - MIT License 2014